-(d) Special License - Nonrenewable.
-The State Board of Education is authorized to establish rules and regulations to allow those educators not meeting requirements in paragraph (a), (b) or (c) of this subsection (6) to be licensed for a period of not more than three (3) years, except by special approval of the State Board of Education.

-1272 Nonlicensed Teaching Personnel.
-A nonlicensed (e) 1273 person may teach for a maximum of three (3) periods per teaching 1274 day in a public school district or a nonpublic school 1275 accredited/approved by the state.
-Such person shall submit to the 1276 department a transcript or record of his education and experience 1277 which substantiates his preparation for the subject to be taught 1278 and shall meet other qualifications specified by the commission 1279 and approved by the State Board of Education.
-In no case shall 1280 any local school board hire nonlicensed personnel as authorized under this paragraph in excess of five percent (5%) of the total 1281 1282 number of licensed personnel in any single school.
+- (d) Special License Nonrenewable.
+The State Board of Education is authorized to establish rules and regulations to allow those educators not meeting requirements in paragraph (a), (b) or (c) of this subsection (6) to be licensed for a period of not more than three (3) years, except by special approval of the State Board of Education. - 1272 Nonlicensed Teaching Personnel.
+A nonlicensed 1273 person may teach for a maximum of three (3) periods per teaching 1274 day in a public school district or a nonpublic school 1275 accredited/approved by the state.
+Such person shall submit to the 1276 department a transcript or record of his education and experience 1277 which substantiates his preparation for the subject to be taught 1278 and shall meet other qualifications specified by the commission and approved by the State Board of Education.
+In no case shall 1279 any local school board hire nonlicensed personnel as authorized under this paragraph in excess of five percent (5%) of the total number of licensed personnel in any single school.

 1283 (f) Special License - Transitional Bilingual Education.
-1284 Beginning July 1, 2003, the commission shall grant special

-1285 licenses to teachers of transitional bilingual education who 1286 possess such qualifications as are prescribed in this section.
+1284 Beginning July 1, 2003, the commission shall grant special 1285 licenses to teachers of transitional bilingual education who 1286 possess such qualifications as are prescribed in this section.
 1287 Teachers of transitional bilingual education shall be compensated 1288 by local school boards at not less than one (1) step on the 1289 regular salary schedule applicable to permanent teachers licensed 1290 under this section.
-The commission shall grant special licenses 1291 to teachers of transitional bilingual education who present the 1292 commission with satisfactory evidence that they (i) possess a 1293 speaking and reading ability in a language, other than English, in 1294 which bilingual education is offered and communicative skills in 1295 English; (ii) are in good health and sound moral character; (iii) 1296 possess a bachelor's degree or an associate's degree in teacher 1297 education from an accredited institution of higher education; (iv) 1298 meet such requirements as to courses of study, semester hours therein, experience and training as may be required by the 1299 1300 commission; and (v) are legally present in the United States and 1301 possess legal authorization for employment.
-A teacher of 1302 transitional bilingual education serving under a special license 1303 shall be under an exemption from standard licensure if he achieves 1304 the requisite qualifications therefor.
-Two (2) years of service 1305 by a teacher of transitional bilingual education under such an 1306 exemption shall be credited to the teacher in acquiring a Standard 1307 Educator License.
-Nothing in this paragraph shall be deemed to 1308 prohibit a local school board from employing a teacher licensed in an appropriate field as approved by the State Department of 1309
+The commission shall grant special licenses 1291 to teachers of transitional bilingual education who present the 1292 commission with satisfactory evidence that they (i) possess a 1293 speaking and reading ability in a language, other than English, in 1294 which bilingual education is offered and communicative skills in 1295 English; (ii) are in good health and sound moral character; (iii) 1296 possess a bachelor's degree or an associate's degree in teacher 1297 education from an accredited institution of higher education; (iv) 1298 meet such requirements as to courses of study, semester hours 1299 therein, experience and training as may be required by the 1300 commission; and (v) are legally present in the United States and 1301 possess legal authorization for employment.
+A teacher of transitional bilingual education serving under a special license 1302 1303 shall be under an exemption from standard licensure if he achieves the requisite qualifications therefor.
+Two (2) years of service 1304